urischeiner/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/cd-general-steps/download-and-copy-artifacts-using-the-command-step.md

 ---
-title: Use the Command step to download or copy artifacts and configs, or run scripts
+title: Use the Command step to fetch artifacts, copy configs, and execute scripts.
 description: This topic show you how to use the Command step in SSH and WinRM deployments to run commands on one or more target hosts.
 sidebar_position: 3
 ---